-The Illinois Department of Commerce and Economic Opportunity (the "Department" or "DCEO") is issuing this Notice of Funding Opportunity to launch the Illinois Energy Transition Navigators Program.
-The goal is to establish a network of community-based providers across the state of Illinois.
+The Illinois Department of Commerce and Economic Opportunity (the "Department" or "DCEO") is issuing this Notice of Funding Opportunity ("NOFO") to support the Illinois Energy Transition Navigators Program.
+The goal is to establish a network of community-based providers across the State of Illinois.
 These providers will offer community education, outreach, and recruitment services to encourage eligible individuals to participate in clean energy workforce and contractor development programs.